Tom Cruise: 1990s: Dramatic roles

-Cruise's next films were Days of Thunder (1990) and Far and Away (1992), both of which co-starred then-wife Nicole Kidman as his love interest, followed by the legal thriller The Firm, which was a critical and commercial success.
-In 1994, Cruise starred along with Brad Pitt, Antonio Banderas and Christian Slater in Neil Jordan's Interview with the Vampire, a gothic drama/horror film that was based on Anne Rice's best-selling novel.
-The film was well-received, although Rice was initially quite outspoken in her criticism of Cruise having been cast in the film, as Julian Sands was her first choice.
-Upon seeing the film, however, she paid for a two-page ad in Daily Variety praising his performance and apologizing for her previous doubts about him.
+Cruise's next films were Days of Thunder (1990) and Far and Away (1992), both of which co-starred then-wife Nicole Kidman as his love interest, followed by the legal thriller The Firm, a critical and commercial success.
+In 1994, Cruise starred with Brad Pitt, Antonio Banderas, and Christian Slater in Neil Jordan's Interview with the Vampire, a gothic drama/horror film based on Anne Rice's best-selling novel.
+The film was well-received, although Rice initially criticized the casting of Cruise, as Julian Sands was her first choice.
+Upon seeing the film, she paid for a two-page ad in Daily Variety praising his performance and apologizing for her doubts about him.

 In 1996, Cruise starred as superspy Ethan Hunt in the reboot of Mission: Impossible, which he also produced.
-The film was directed by Brian De Palma and was a box office success.
-Film critic Stephen Holden of The New York Times praised Cruise's performance, declaring "Tom Cruise has found the perfect superhero character on which to graft his breathlessly gung-ho screen personality."
-In the same year, Cruise took on the title role in Cameron Crowe's sports drama Jerry Maguire playing a sports agent in search of love.
-The film was a massive financial success grossing more than worldwide against its budget.
+The film was directed by Brian De Palma and was a box-office success.
+Film critic Stephen Holden of The New York Times praised Cruise's performance, writing, "Tom Cruise has found the perfect superhero character on which to graft his breathlessly gung-ho screen personality."
+The same year, Cruise had the title role in Cameron Crowe's sports drama Jerry Maguire, playing a sports agent in search of love.
+The film was a massive financial success, grossing more than worldwide against its budget.

-In 1999, Cruise costarred with Kidman in Stanley Kubrick's erotic and psychological drama film Eyes Wide Shut.
-Peter Bradshaw of The Guardian praised both Cruise and Kidman on their performances writing, "Cruise in particular lays himself open in that fiercely committed way that he tries everything as an actor".
-That same year he took a rare supporting role, as a motivational speaker, Frank T.J.
-Mackey, in Paul Thomas Anderson's Magnolia (1999).
-Rolling Stone film critic Peter Travers heaped praise on Cruise writing, "Cruise is a revelation, fully deserving of the shower of superlatives coming his way ...
+In 1999, Cruise co-starred with Kidman in Stanley Kubrick's erotic and psychological drama film Eyes Wide Shut.
+Peter Bradshaw of The Guardian praised both of their performances, writing, "Cruise in particular lays himself open in that fiercely committed way that he tries everything as an actor".
+Also in 1999, Cruise took a rare supporting role, as motivational speaker Frank T. J. Mackey in Paul Thomas Anderson's Magnolia.
+Rolling Stone film critic Peter Travers heaped praise on Cruise, writing, "Cruise is a revelation, fully deserving of the shower of superlatives coming his way ...
 Cruise seethes with the chaotic energy of a wounded animal—he's devastating."
 For his performance he received another Golden Globe and nomination for an Academy Award.